Get insider access

 See our review

-5. Best Budget Vacuum For Hardwood Floors
+5. Best Corded Vacuum For Hardwood Floors

 If you want to spend as little as possible on a new vacuum to clean hardwood floors, the Eureka Mighty Mite is a good choice.
 Its short power cord makes it trickier to clean far-away areas than a cordless model like the Wyze Cordless Vacuum.
-However, its powerful suction motor enables it to pick up a wide range of debris, as long as you lift up its head to clean larger debris, as it can push around bigger material like rice or whole pieces of cereal.
+However, its powerful suction motor enables it to pick up a wide range of debris, as long as you lift its head to clean larger debris, as it can push around bigger material like rice or whole pieces of cereal.
 The vacuum's compact size and lightweight construction make it easy to stow away or carry around.

 However, this vacuum doesn't have a telescopic wand and instead uses a pair of tubes that can fall apart easily if you don't wedge them together tightly enough.
 Some versions of the Mighty Mite also don't have the requisite mounting clips that would allow you to attach high-efficiency aftermarket filters to improve the vacuum's allergen-sealing performance.